-With limited exceptions, the Board has not settled any cases prior to the filing of an Accusation or Statement of Issues.
-The Board settled 16 cases with nine cases being decided by a hearing in the last four Fiscal Years.
-The table below displays the data for cases that were 'settled' compared to the number of cases that went to Hearing.
+The Board settled 16 cases with nine cases being decided by a hearing in the last four fiscal years.
+The table below displays the data for cases that were 'settled' compared to the number of cases that went to an administrative hearing.